Giraffe conservation alert!

 Reticulated giraffes live in northern Kenya, Somalia, and Ethiopia.
 The reticulated giraffe population was estimated to be stable until the late 1990s at around 27,000 giraffes.
 Severe poaching and armed conflict across its range has reduced it to perhaps fewer than 7000 individuals, or about one-fourth of its former population.
 The reticulated giraffe became endangered without people really noticing.

 The West African giraffe is another endangered giraffe.
 Within the West African giraffe group there are only about 300 giraffes remaining west of Cameroon, but until the mid-20th century there were thousands.

 One of the most important things we can do for giraffes is to pay attention to how they are doing in the wild.

 If we pay attention to them, then we will notice if there are conservation problems.

 Once we notice the conservation problems, we can work together to help solve them.

 A message from the

 Read our interview with giraffologist Anne Dagg & filmmaker Alison Reid

-This celebration of World Giraffe Week is brought to you in partnership with the Anne Innis Dagg Foundation and the Wild Nature Institute.
+This post was written as part of the 2021 celebration of World Giraffe Week, brought to you in partnership with the Anne Innis Dagg Foundation and the Wild Nature Institute.

 *Mongabay Kids is not responsible for content published on external websites.